-During the last five years, all of the above directors have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except for Mr. Lino A. Saputo, Jr. who, from January 1, 2000 to January 15, 2001, was Assistant to the President of Uniforêt Inc. (a lumber company); Mr. André Bérard who, until March 10, 2004, was Chairman of the Board of a Canadian Chartered Bank; Mr. Claude Blanchet who, until May 2003, was Chairman of the Board, President and Chief Executive Officer of Société générale de financement du Québec; Mr. Lucien Bouchard who, from January 1996 to March 2001, was Prime Minister of the Province of Québec and, since April 2001, is a senior partner at Davies Ward Phillips & Vineberg LLP; and Mr. Jean Gaulin who, from January 1, 1999 to December 31, 2001, was President and Chief Executive Officer of Ultramar Diamond Shamrock, and from January 1, 2000 to December 31, 2001, was also Chairman of the Board of Ultramar Diamond Shamrock and since January 1, 2002, is a Corporate Director.
+During the last five years, all of the above directors have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except for Mr. Lino A. Saputo, Jr. who, from January 1, 2000 to January 15, 2001, was Assistant to the President of Uniforêt Inc. (a forest products company); Mr. André Bérard who, until March 10, 2004, was Chairman of the Board of a Canadian Chartered Bank; Mr. Lucien Bouchard who, from January 1996 to March 2001, was Prime Minister of the Province of Québec; and Mr. Jean Gaulin who, from January 1, 1999 to December 31, 2001, was President and Chief Executive Officer of Ultramar Diamond Shamrock (a petroleum company), and from January 1, 2000 to December 31, 2001, was also Chairman of the Board for the same company.

-Information as to shares beneficially owned by each director, or over which each exercised control or direction, as at June 1, 2004, has been furnished by the directors individually.
+Information as to shares beneficially owned by each director, or over which each exercised control or direction, as at June 1, 2005, has been furnished by the directors individually.

-Additional information concerning the shareholdings of, and options granted to, directors is included in the section entitled "Election of Directors" appearing on page 3 of the Company's Management Proxy Circular dated June 8, 2004, which information is incorporated herein by reference.
+Additional information concerning the shareholdings of, options and deferred share units granted to, directors is included in the section entitled "Election of Directors" appearing on page 2 of the Company's Management Proxy Circular dated June 6, 2005, which information is incorporated herein by reference.